wpilibsuite/frc-docs/source/docs/zero-to-robot/step-1/intro-to-frc-robot-wiring.rst

 Lay out the components on the board.
 An example layout is shown in the image above.

+.. note:: A Vivid-Hosting has a [guide](https://frc-radio.vivid-hosting.net/getting-started/usage/mounting-your-radio) for mounting the VH-109 radio.

 ## Fasten Components

 .. image:: images/how-to-wire-a-simple-robot/ziptie.png